Everglow0214/The_Adaptive_Dynamic_Programming_Toolbox/README.md

 The Adaptive Dynamic Programming Toolbox (ADPT) is a MATLAB-based software package that solves optimal control problems.

-To use the toolbox, please add the folder `src` to MATLAB search path.
+To use the toolbox, please add the folder `adpt_src` to MATLAB search path.

 Example codes of how to use the toolbox are contained in the folder `examples`.